|||

 Seth, thank you for your work, I am looking forward to new episodes and insights.

 Up next Bitcoin was never hacked.
 Twitter was.
-Is Bitcoin a Ponzi Scheme?
+Is Bitcoin a Ponzi scheme?

 Contact & Imprint | Privacy Policy